OctopusDeploy/docs/docs/security/authentication/active-directory/index.md

 ### Kerberos vs NTLM security for AD Authentication {#ActiveDirectoryAuthentication-NTLMvKerberos}

-It is possible to use either `NTLM` or `Kerberos` authentication for your Active Directory authentication.
-By default, selecting `IntegratedWindowsAuthentication` & `Negotiate` will result in Octopus Deploy attempting to use `Kerberos` first, and then silently falling back to `NTLM` if `Kerberos` authentication fails.
+It is possible to use either `NTLM` or `Kerberos` authentication for Active Directory authentication.
+By default, selecting `IntegratedWindowsAuthentication` & `Negotiate` will result in Octopus Deploy attempting to use `Kerberos` first and then silently falling back to `NTLM` if `Kerberos` authentication fails.

 Without some additional configuration, AD authentication, whether forms-based or integrated, will usually fail on `kerberos` authentication and failback to `NTLM`.